From Spain to Space: The Timeless Tale of Merino Wool

 Image © Woolmark

-Merino sheep produce super fine wool fibres – finer than any other type of wool.
-Often when garments feel itchy, its because the fibre is coarse and ridged.
+Merino sheep produce extremely fine wool fibres – finer than any other type of wool.
+Often when garments feel itchy, its because the fibre is coarse which makes them stiffer, and ridged which can irritate the skin.
 The general rule of thumb is: The finer the micron, the softer the fibre.
-What clever sheep!
+Merino wool fibres range from ultra-fine (11.5 to 15 microns), superfine (15 to 18.5 microns), to fine (18.6 to 20.9), to medium (21 to 22.5), to strong (22.6 to 24.5 microns) to broad wool (25+ microns).

 What’s All The Fuss About?

 Merino wool is also durable, thanks to its elasticity, which allows it to stretch and return to its original shape.
 It's hypoallergenic, making it suitable for sensitive skin, and has natural antibacterial properties preventing odour, making it ideal for summertime wear.
-The fine fibres make our Merino Throws versatile, soft, and lightweight.
+What clever sheep!

 Soft, versatile, hardwearing: Our Herringbone Throw (95% superfine merino) is perfect for a cool evening outdoors.

-These unique attributes make Merino wool the choice for the highest quality bedding, shawls, and beanies.
+These unique attributes make Merino wool the choice for the highest quality bedding, shawls, and beanies and the fine fibres make our Merino Throws versatile, soft, and lightweight.

 Merino and Mulesing